tychovdo/tychovdo.github.io/index.md

 He is particularly interested in Generative Modeling, Computer Vision, Bayesian Deep Learning, Information Theory, Multivariate Statistics and Reinforcement Learning.
 Furthermore, he is excited about applying machine learning to real-world problems, such as in Medical Image Analysis and Processing.
 Previously, Msc AI student at University of Amsterdam, Visiting Researcher at the DIAG group of Radboud UMC Nijmegen and R&D Engineer at medical AI startup Quantib.

-In April 2021, he started a PhD in Machine Learning and Artificial Intelligence at Imperial College London, supervised by Dr. Mark van der Wilk.
+In April 2021, he started a PhD in Machine Learning and Artificial Intelligence at Imperial College London, supervised by <a href="https://mvdw.uk/people/">Dr. Mark van der Wilk</a>.

 ### Publications